 In essence, BREEAM can function as a ‘quality hallmark’ for a development, and should prove to be a worthwhile investment if implemented properly and in good time within the programme.
 The existing Bristol Core Strategy does reference BREEAM; it states that it ‘should’ be included and ‘will be expected’ on all major developments.
 This policy wording can be open to interpretation.
 The new Local Plan states that BREEAM will be required and is far more definitive.
 Policy CCS1 will raise the bar across the built environment within Bristol and will place it on a level footing with other UK cities, a welcome step forward.

-If you would like to discuss BREEAM requirements for any development please contact email@example.com.
+As accredited Bristol BREEAM consultants, we offer a portfolio of sustainability services in the built environment.
+If you would like to discuss BREEAM requirements for any development please contact firstname.lastname@example.org.